Factsheet about poliomyelitis

 Management and treatment

-• All cases of AFP should be investigated for poliomyelitis.
+• All cases of AFP should be investigated for polio.

-• There is no specific treatment available for acute poliomyelitis and cases are managed supportively and symptomatically.
+• There is no specific treatment available for acute polio and cases are managed supportively and symptomatically.

 Note: The information contained in this fact sheet is intended as general information and should not be used as a substitute for the individual expertise of healthcare professionals.